Fish-Network/FishProtocol/README.md

 # Introducing Fish Points

 Fish Network introduces a new standard to track investor reputation and track record on-chain.
-This is a delibrate attempt to codify an abstract, non-financial metric.
+This is a delibrate attempt to codify and standardize an abstract, non-financial metric.
 Even though investor trust is a simple concept in theory, and well-understood by the market, there is no agreed-upon mechanism today to evaluate, reward, track, or record investor trust in a distributed and determinstic way.
 Fish Protocol attempts to standardize the approach to investor reputation, so that reputation can scale with capital and vice versa.

 ### What are Fish Points?